enspencer/symbols-hashes/README.md

 >> "I'm Sorry Dave, I'm afraid I can't do that"

 :my_symbol = :"I'm Sorry"
-:my_string += :" Dave, I'm afraid I can't do that"
+:my_symbol += :" Dave, I'm afraid I can't do that"
 >> NoMethodError: undefined method `+' for :"I'm Sorry":Symbol
 ```
-As we can see, while we can concatinate two string together to form one string, the same does not hold true for symbols.
+As we can see, while we can concatinate two string together to form one string, the same does not hold true for symbols due to the symbols immutability.

 We can also convert between symbols and strings like so: